-Get help if you, or someone you know, has been physically assaulted or experienced a hate crime.
+Get help if you, or someone you know, has experienced a physical assault, hate crime, hate incident or discrimination.

 If you don't believe the physical assault or hate crime is an emergency, you can seek non-emergency help.